nlesc-sherlock/Sherlock/topics/data_tools_integration.md

 Tools and Data Integration (TDI)
 ================

 One of the challenges we face at the NLeSC is the large and heterogeneous collection of libraries, tools, and data available to us.
 Integrating many existing components into a single system is a important topic in many of our projects.
 Sherlock offers us the perfect setting to improve our skills in this area.
-How do we combine the solutions developed by the different Sherlock groups ?
-How do we efficiently access data stored in different formats (possibly in a distributed setting) ?
-How do we combine this data into a single result ?
-How do we integrate everything into the existing NFI workflow ?
-How do we execute this workflow efficiently ?
+How do we combine the solutions developed by the different Sherlock groups?
+How do we efficiently access data stored in different formats (possibly in a distributed setting)?
+How do we combine this data into a single result?
+How do we integrate everything into the existing NFI workflow?
+How do we execute this workflow efficiently?

 The goal of this team is to develop knowledge and techniques on assembling heterogeneous components into a large and effective system.
 At the same time, we will do performance profiling and decide if replacing current MapReduce jobs by Spark jobs improves performance.